-Photo: There are splendid vineyards in the Capital Country to visit
+Photo: There are splendid vineyards in the Capital Country to Visit

 In the ACT, there are some 140 vineyards located within thirty minutes drive.
 The cooler temperatures of the surrounding Canberra area make for great rieslings and pinot gris, as well as viognier, amongst others.
 Thirty of the wine growers have cellar door sales.

-Evidence has been found that Aboriginals inhabited this region more than 21,000 years ago including during the last ice age.
+Evidence has been found that Aboriginals inhabited this region more than 21,000 years ago including before and during the last ice age.
 Sites remain that show how Aboriginals lived during this time, campsites with bone fragments, rock art sites, quarries where tools were made and sacred sites marked with stone.

 Adjoining the park is the Kosciuszko National Park in the Snowy Mountains to the south.
 Both the Bimberi and Scabby Range nature reserves, along with Brindabella National Park lie to the the north-east.
 During the winter, you can get chances to play in the snow and go on a ski tour, during the rest of the year, wilderness hiking and camping.